cxfcxf/carbonmax/README.md

 metric describe the metric and data which gernated by a system command or a sctipt you can also create a script which will return the data you want to assign to the metric

+please check syntax on config.json if you want multiple return!
+OFS must be "|", and please match both part

 ##how to run or install
 ```